webian/bootstrap_dummy/Readme.rst

 		'EXT:fluidcontent_boostrap/Configuration/TypoScript',
 	));

-It is still possible to load a static configuration file from a Template record.
+It is still possible to load a static configuration file from a Template record as usually.
 Notice, it will be loaded on the top of the ones added by the API.
 Thanks Xavier for your inspiring `blog post`_.

 .. _blog post: http://blog.causal.ch/2012/05/automatically-including-static-ts-from.html!